kubernetes/website/README.md

 ## Prerequisites

-To use this repository, you need the following installed locally:
+To use this repository, you need the following dependency installed locally:

 - [yarn](https://yarnpkg.com/)
 - [npm](https://www.npmjs.com/)